Get a free, no obligation personal loan quote with rates as low as 9.99%

 How To Negotiate A Car’s Value With Your Insurer

-If you think your insurance provider’s first settlement offer is too low, there may be a few things you can do to negotiate a larger payout after your car is totalled, including:
+If you think your insurance provider’s first settlement offer is too low, there may be a few things you can do to negotiate a larger payout after your car is totalled, including the following:

 • Research – Don’t accept an offer until you get the car’s true value.
 Go online, see a reliable mechanic and collect any documents to support your claim.
 The more evidence you show the adjuster, the more negotiating power you’ll have.